 \begin{definition} Let $X\in\mL(E)$.
 We say that $X$ is \textbf{cyclic} if for all $H\in\mH(X)$ one of the following is satisfied: \begin{enumerate} \item $\rho(X)=\rho(H)$ or \item $0 < \rho(X) - \rho(H)$ and there exists $ a\in \mL(X)_1\setminus \mL(H)_1$ such that $\rho(X) - \rho(H) < \rho(a)$. \end{enumerate} \end{definition}

-Furthermore, we call a space $X\in\mL(E)$ a \textbf{cyclic flat} of a $q$-polymatroid $\mM$ if its both a flat and a cyclic space of $\mM$.
-We denote by $\mF(\mM), \; \mO(\mM)$ and $\mZ(\mM)$ the collections of flats, cyclic spaces and cyclic flats of a $q$-polymatroid $\mM$.
+Furthermore, we call a space $X\in\mL(E)$ a \textbf{cyclic flat} of $\mM$ if it is both a flat and a cyclic space of $\mM$.
+We denote by $\mF(\mM), \; \mO(\mM)$ and $\mZ(\mM)$ the collections of flats, cyclic spaces and cyclic flats of $\mM$.
 Note that for $q$-matroids the notion of flats is identical, while, for cyclic spaces, the condition~(2) is superfluous.

 Next we recall two well-known families of $q$-matroids, namely \emph{uniform $q$-matroids} (\cite{jurrius2018defining}) and \emph{paving $q$-matroids} (\cite{luerssen2023representabilitydirectsum}), which we will use in the next sections.